 The culture that students live in today is vastly different than the one that many of us grew up in, but parents and student leaders must be aware of the trends and movements that are happening in this culture.
 One of these trends is the popular media streaming service, Twitch.
-In this video, Ben Trueblood explains what Twitch is and why it could be having a tremendous impact on your students.
+In this video, Director of Lifeway Students, Ben Trueblood, explains what Twitch is and why it could be having a tremendous impact on your students.

 The entire video is above, and the complete transcript is below.